smenjas/essentials/README.md

-# Web Development Essentials
+# Web Development Essentials for Linux & Mac

-My basic needs for a Unix environment.
-I make Web sites.
+## What?
+These scripts and dotfiles configure a Mac or Linux system for software development.

+## Why?
+So I can set up my development environment automatically, not manually.

+## Who?
+- I tend to focus on backend web development and data science.
+- I used to mostly write PHP, but I've switched to Python.
+- I prefer Linux and Mac.

 ## Setup